yesfabime/analytics-warehouse/3-services/stackdriver-msteams/stackdriver-msteams-guide.md

     ![search_for_incoming_webhook.png]({{site.baseurl}}/3-services/stackdriver-msteams/search_for_incoming_webhook.png)
     {: refdef}
 4. Select the **Configure button**, provide a name, and, optionally, upload an image avatar for your webhook.
 5. The dialog window will present a unique URL that will map to the channel.
-Make sure that you copy and save the URL — you will need to provide it to our service!.
+Make sure that you copy and save the URL — you will need to provide it to our service.
     {:refdef: style="text-align: center;"}
     ![copy_webhook_url.png]({{site.baseurl}}/3-services/stackdriver-msteams/copy_webhook_url.png)
     {: refdef}